 Who won the Great British Sewing Bee in 2020?

-The Great British Sewing Bee’s 2020 was the best year yet and included 12 incredibly talented sewists.
+The Great British Sewing Bee’s 2020 a brilliant series and included 12 incredibly talented sewists.
 The winner was Clare, a hospital doctor from Winchester with an amazing eye for accuracy and all things vintage!
 Read our interview with Clare to get all the behind the scenes gossip.
-We can’t wait to see who is in the running in 2021.

 What Sewing Bee is really like behind the scenes?